vydd/sketch/README.md

       (ngon 6 (/ width 2) (/ height 2) 30 50 :angle 90)))
 ```

-You get a vertically elongated hexagon. _NOTE: Lines will probably look rough.
-That's expected right now.
-Soon, line drawing will get revamped and your lines will be much more beautiful._ Let's see what we said here.
+You get a vertically elongated hexagon.
+Let's see what we said here.
 We used a `WITH-PEN` block to declare the `PEN` - a set of drawing parameters - applied to elements inside.
-At the time of writing this, only `:FILL` and `:STROKE` colors are supported, and we're making use of both.
 Notice a couple more ways of declaring colors.

 Then we draw a shape, an `NGON`, which is an n-sided convex polygon, inscribed in an ellipse.

 ### Sketch's usage of CLOS

 The sketch is using `WIDTH` and `HEIGHT` to calculate a hexagon's center.
 These are actually the slots inherited from the `SKETCH` class, made easy to use when drawing by being automatically wrapped inside `WITH-SLOTS` with all slots listed.
 Other inherited slots are `FRAMERATE`, used for setting hard frame rate limits, useful for debugging, but also as a replacement for more complicated timing code.
 It defaults to `:AUTO`.
-Next, there's `COPY-PIXELS`, that defaults to `NIL`.
-It controls the way the drawing works.
-If it's enabled, drawing is incremental; it's "copying the pixels" from frame to frame.
 Finally, there's `TITLE`, defaulting to `"Sketch"`, and being displayed on the titlebar.

 All of these slots can be set using `DEFSKETCH` syntax, using `WINDOW-OPTIONS`: